shaishab/node-command-line/README.md

        // if success get stdout info in message. like response.message } else {
       // do something
-      // if not success get error message and stdErr info as error and stdErr. like response.error and response.stdErr }
+      // if not success get error message and stdErr info as error and stdErr.
+      //like response.error and response.stdErr
+    }
     console.log('Executed your command :)');
   })();